agrueneberg/Sessel/README.md

 Sessel
 ======

-Sessel is a cross-indexed RDF store for [CouchDB](http://couchdb.apache.org) featuring an RDF query engine, export to various RDF serialization formats, and a simple permission management.
+Sessel is a cross-indexed RDF store for [CouchDB](http://couchdb.apache.org) featuring an RDF query engine, import of and export to various RDF serialization formats, and a simple permission management.

 Installation
 ------------